hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 Having briefly "digressed" into my hobby of testing and exploring OSes, I present this worldview as reasoning as to why I view microcontrollers like malleable disks.
 "If all you have is a hammer, everything looks like a nail."
 Sorry MCUs, you seem so like application processors.
 But MCUs are routinely flashed with userspace operating systems, and the amount of processing power they have compared to even 10 years ago is all the more reason to explore porting more user-space applications (not just sensors) to them.
 So now I can explore how to format and bootload a microcontroller, and how I may want to use the Ambiq Secure bootloader to install something like Zephyr OS, or FreeRTOS.

+Other OSes supported include Tock: https://github.com/tock/tock/tree/master/boards/apollo3/redboard_artemis_nano So I may try this.
+I am currently more concerned with the feature of a FS over the OS, but eventually both will become equally a priority.